apache/drill/_docs/sql-ref/002-lexical-structure.md

 Table and column names are case-insensitive.
 Use back ticks to enclose names that contain special characters.
 Special characters are those other than the 52 Latin alphabet characters.
 For example, space and @ are special characters.

-The following example shows the keyword Year and the column alias "Customer Number" enclosed in back ticks.
-The column alias contains the special space character.
+The following example shows the keyword Year enclosed in back ticks.
+Because the column alias contains the special space character, also enclose the alias in back ticks, as shown in the following example:

     SELECT extract(year from transdate) AS `Year`, t.user_info.cust_id AS `Customer Number` FROM dfs.tmp.`sampleparquet` t;